mrcavalcanti/mosaicoo/docs/sources/developers/plugins/data-frames.md

 # Data frames

 Grafana supports a variety of different data sources, each with its own data model.
-To make this possible, Grafana consolidates the query results from each of these data sources into one unified data structure called a _data frame_.
+To make this possible, Mosaicoo consolidates the query results from each of these data sources into one unified data structure called a _data frame_.

 The data frame structure is a concept that's borrowed from data analysis tools like the [R programming language](https://www.r-project.org), and [Pandas](https://pandas.pydata.org/).

-> Data frames are available in Grafana 7.0+, and replaced the Time series and Table structures with a more generic data structure that can support a wider range of data types.
+> Data frames are available in Mosaicoo 7.0+, and replaced the Time series and Table structures with a more generic data structure that can support a wider range of data types.

 This document gives an overview of the data frame structure, and of how data is handled within Grafana.